ColinPitrat/caprice32/INSTALL.md

 To build a debian package on Debian/Ubuntu distributions, install the dependencies as mentioned above and the debian packaging helper packages:

-`sudo apt-get install dpkg-dev pbuilder`
+`sudo apt-get install dpkg-dev pbuilder quilt devscripts fakeroot debhelper`

 Then, to create a debian package: